Finedon: Education

 Finedon is served by two primary schools, the Finedon Infant School for children aged 4 to 7, and the Finedon Mulso Church of England Junior school for ages 7 to 11.
 The two schools became federated in 2011 and are now operated as one school with one headteacher.
 Supervisory childcare is available both before and after conventional school hours by the Apple Tree Club, located next to the Infant School.

 There is no secondary school in Finedon, so pupils are required to travel outside of the town to continue their education after leaving the Junior school.
-Huxlow Academy in Irthlingborough accommodates the large majority of these pupils, with the provision of a free bus pass.
+Huxlow Academy in Irthlingborough accommodates the large majority of these pupils, with the provision of a free bus pass with services from the Gladstone bus stop on Wellingborough road and the Dolben Arms PH bus stop outside the Premier on Irthlingborough Road (A6).
+These services are operated by Stagecoach Midlands.
 It is not uncommon however for some to attend Latimer Arts College in Barton Seagrave or Bishop Stopford School in Kettering.

 Pre-school and early years' education for ages 2 and up is catered for by St Michael's playgroup, rated "Good" by Ofsted in July 2014.